Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/general/config-auth.rst

 * Parents

 Parents can be used to create a set of permissions (like groups or roles).
-Then you can add parents to players, so they inherit the permissions of the parents.
-You can also add parents to other parents!
-This allows a flexible and clear permission hierachy.
+Both players and groups can inherit permissions from groups, allowing a flexible and dynamic permission hierarchy.

+This system allows permissions to be added to all children entities easily when a new plugin is added.

 Before granting permissions and creating parents, you need to choose an authorization backend.